twolfson/twolfson.com/articles/unlicense-all-the-things.md

 [bryan-cantrill]: http://smartos.org/2012/07/27/corporate-open-source-anti-patterns-doing-it-wrong/
 [Copyleft]: http://en.wikipedia.org/wiki/Copyleft

-Some months later, I come to re-read the [MIT][] license and realize that it is requiring attribution of forks.
+Some months later, I re-read the [MIT][] license and realized that it required attribution inside all forked repositories.
 I am not okay with this.

 Following the same principles on [why I began open source][], the software I create should be entirely unrestricted.
 It belongs to the world, not me.